stec-zcps/mdaa/README.md

 ### Overview

 The implementation is divided into modules and utilises ZMQ for message exchange.
-All modules can be run independently from each other and on different machines, however the integration and transformation modules will not do anything without a proper connection to a Manager with a correct configuration and instructional model.
+All modules can be run independently from each other and on different machines, however the integration and operation modules will not do anything without a proper connection to a Manager with a correct configuration and instructional model.
-The manager and the data router are the core modules and necessary for using.
+The manager and the data router are the core modules and necessary for usage.

 - Manager (.NET)
 - Data router